-The knowledgeable guides will also tell you a bit of background information on each artist.
-You see the work of more than 20 unique artists.
+The knowledgeable guides tell you all the background information on each artist.
+You’ll see the work of more than 20 unique artists.

-I recommend that you carry a small notebook or journal to note down the names because it’s easy to forget who’s who with so much inspiring artwork.
+I suggest you carry a small travel journal to note down the names because it’s easy to forget who’s who with so much inspiring artwork.

 You may also be interested to know that the tour organizers lead tailor-made tours for tourists.

 Just ask the organizers, and you’ll get tours on all aspects of street life, including food and dining, politics, and general culture in Bogota.